How to Recover a Deleted Partition on Windows: All the Methods

 1. Download TestDisk and extract the contents.
 Open testdisk_win.

-2. Press Enter on the Create option to create a log of the actions you’re performing.Creating a log.
+2. Press Enter on the Create option to create a log of the actions you’re performing.Creating a log file.

-3. Highlight the disk that contains the lost partition and press Enter.Selecting the drive to scan.
+3. Highlight the disk that contains the lost partition and press Enter.Selecting the disk.

 4. Highlight your partition table type.
 TestDisk automatically selects the one it detects.
-Press Enter.Choosing the partition table type.
+Press Enter.Choosing a partition table type.

-6. Press Enter again to start the Quick Search.Quickly searching for partitions.
+6. Press Enter again to start the Quick Search.Doing a quick search.

 9. Press Y to confirm.